-Many residents value the privacy and seclusion of vegetated property.
-When property is developed wildfire mitigation may be required to reduce the risk of wildfire.
+Many residents value the privacy and seclusion of the vegetated property.
+When a property is developed wildfire mitigation may be required to reduce the risk of wildfire.
 Minimum defensible space requirements must be met prior to issuance of a Certificate of Occupancy for habitable structures, and prior to completion of out-buildings, in wildfire hazard areas.
 Staff is also available to provide assistance to existing homeowners at no charge.

 Wildfire regulations and permit processes:

 Many subdivisions have prepared and adopted Community Wildfire Protection Plans (CWPP) that identify collaboratively developed action steps reducing hazards and risks associated with wildfire.

 Certain areas of the County, particularly near the western foothills, have significant geologic and other soil hazards, which can require expensive foundation designs and other forms of mitigation.
 Homes sited within areas of a steep slope, rockfall hazard, or steeply dipping bedrock are discouraged.
 When a building permit is requested, the County will require the submittal of a site-specific soils investigation to ensure that the foundation and other structural design elements can be accommodated with acceptable levels of risk.

 To find out more about the general characteristics of soils in your area, consult the Natural Resources Conservation Service (NRCS).